fkirc/attranslate/README.md

 Usage: attranslate [options]

 Options:
-  --srcFile <sourceFile>             The source file to be translated --srcLng <sourceLanguage>          A language code for the source language --srcFormat <sourceFileFormat>     One of "flat-json", "nested-json", "yaml",
+  --srcFile <sourceFile>              The source file to be translated --srcLng <sourceLanguage>           A language code for the source language --srcFormat <sourceFileFormat>      One of "flat-json", "nested-json",
-                                     "po", "xml", "ios-strings", "arb" --targetFile <targetFile>          The target file for the translations --targetLng <targetLanguage>       A language code for the target language --targetFormat <targetFileFormat>  One of "flat-json", "nested-json", "yaml", "po", "xml", "ios-strings", "arb" --service <translationService>     One of "google-translate", "deepl",
+                                      "yaml", "po", "xml", "ios-strings", "arb" --targetFile <targetFile>           The target file for the translations --targetLng <targetLanguage>        A language code for the target language --targetFormat <targetFileFormat>   One of "flat-json", "nested-json",
+                                      "yaml", "po", "xml", "ios-strings", "arb" --service <translationService>      One of "google-translate", "deepl",
                                       "azure", "manual",
                                       "sync-without-translate"
   --serviceConfig <serviceKey>        supply configuration for a translation
                                       service (either a path to a key-file or an API-key) --cacheDir <cacheDir>               The directory where a translation-cache is expected to be found (default: ".")
-  --matcher <matcher>                One of "none", "icu", "i18next", "sprintf"
+  --matcher <matcher>                 One of "none", "icu", "i18next",
-                                     (default: "none")
+                                      "sprintf" (default: "none")
-  --deleteStale <true | false>       If true, delete translations that exist in
+  --overwriteOutdated <true | false>  If true, overwrite outdated translations
-                                     the target file but not in the source file (default: "true") --manualReview <true | false>      If true, mark newly generated texts with a review-notice (default: "false") --keySearch <regExp>               A regular expression to replace translation-keys (can be used for
+                                      in subsequent runs (default: "true") --deleteStale <true | false>        If true, delete translations that exist in the target file but not in the source file (default: "true") --manualReview <true | false>       If true, mark newly generated texts with a review-notice (default: "false") --keySearch <regExp>                A regular expression to replace translation-keys (can be used for
                                       file-format conversions) (default: "x") --keyReplace <string>               The replacement for occurrences of keySearch (default: "x") -v, --version                       output the version number -h, --help                          display help for command
 ```